Billy Mansfield: Carol Ann Barrett

-On March 23 1980 at 2am, 18 year old Carol Ann Barrett was kidnapped at gunpoint from the Treasure Island Motel in Daytona Beach Shores.
+On March 23, 1980, at 2am, 18 year old Carol Ann Barrett was kidnapped at gunpoint from the Treasure Island Motel in Daytona Beach Shores.

 Carol Ann Barrett of Zanesville, Ohio was with seven friends visiting Daytona Beach Shores for Spring Break when a lone gunman burst in and ordered them at gunpoint to disrobe, robbed them and threatened to kill them if they resisted.
-The gunman then grabbed one of Barrett’s friends, saying that would ensure no one called the police on him, but Barrett volunteered to go instead of her friend to appease the gunman.
+The gunman then grabbed one of Barrett's friends, saying that would ensure no one called the police on him, but Barrett volunteered to go instead of her friend to appease the gunman.

 The next day her body was found ditch line along I-95 near Pecan Park Road in Jacksonville, Florida about 90 miles away.
 Barrett had been fatally shot, “execution” style, and there was no indication she had put up a struggle.

-January 25, 2024, the Jacksonville Sheriff’s Office announced that.
+January 25, 2024, the Jacksonville Sheriff's Office announced that:

-"In 2020, a person of interest that had been formulated, Billy Mansfield, Jr. (White Male, 65), was ultimately identified as the suspect in Carol Barrett’s murder.
-Mansfield would have been 24 at the time of Carol’s Murder.
+"In 2020, a person of interest that had been formulated, Billy Mansfield Jr. (White Male, 65), was ultimately identified as the suspect in Carol Barrett's murder.
+Mansfield would have been 24 at the time of Carol's Murder.

-In September of 2022, after multiple interviews spanning two years, Billy Mansfield advised that he was in fact the suspect in the police sketch completed following the abduction.
-He went on to confess to the abduction from the Daytona Beach Shores hotel, as well as to her murder shortly thereafter.'
+In September 2022, after multiple interviews spanning two years, Billy Mansfield advised that he was in fact the suspect in the police sketch completed following the abduction.
+He went on to confess to the abduction from the Daytona Beach Shores hotel, as well as to her murder shortly thereafter."

-They stated that they would not seek prosecuted in this case due to the multiple life sentences that Mansfield was already serving.
+They stated that they would not seek prosecution in this case due to the multiple life sentences that Mansfield was already serving.